FogMeta/go-mc-sdk/README.md

     - Store the CAR file in the IPFS gateway
     - Send CAR files to the storage providers in the Filecoin network
 - Download files or directory to the local machine
-- Query DataCID for a file by the file name
+- Query IPFS CID for a file by the file name
 - Get a list of all files of current user
 - Query storage information and status of a single file or directory